FNNDSC/pl-fshack/README.rst

 Thus, while some additional internal FreeSurfer apps might be exposed at the level of the plugin entry point, the intention with this plugin is *not* to necessarily expose *all* FreeSurfer applications.
 Arguably, more specific and more lightweight containers and/or ChRIS plugins might be more suitable for such pervasive fine-grained coverage.

-Alternatively, ``pl-fshack`` does provide a full containerized FreeSurfer distribution, so the plugin could be run with an ``--entrypoint /bin/bash`` to gain access to all the underlying FreeSurfer apps (this however would not the use case in the ChRIS system -- in ChRIS only apps exposed by the plugin interface can be used).
+Alternatively, ``pl-fshack`` does provide a full containerized FreeSurfer distribution, so the plugin could be run with an ``--entrypoint /bin/bash`` to gain access to all the underlying FreeSurfer apps (this however would not be the use case in the ChRIS system -- in ChRIS only the specific apps exposed by the plugin interface can be used).

 From a design perspective, the main plugin programming problem revolved around exposing some random internal FreeSurfer application with the plugin requirement of needing explicit positional arguments for ``<inputdir>`` and ``<outputdir>``.
 Since such directory components are for the most part not explicitly used at the CLI level by FreeSurfer apps, the exposure/mapping problem becomes one of correctly constructing the CLI pattern for a given FreeSurfer application to be explicitly aware of these requirements.